Colbal-Solutions/website/content/services/_index.md

 ## Web Design

-First and foremost, we are here to support our clients with a shiny new Website.
-Now there are many ways we can help in this area, from creating a new site from scratch and maintaining it for you, to teaching you how to build and maintain your own site. our goal is to help you in whatever capacity we can and we have an array of options and prices to suit your needs.
+First and foremost, we are here to support our clients.
+There are many ways we can help in the area of Web Design.
+From creating a new site from scratch and maintaining it for you, to teaching you how to build and maintain your own site.
+Our goal is to help you in whatever capacity we can and we have an array of options, and prices, to suit your needs.

 ## Consulting